drench/futilities/README.markdown

     but do you really want to use that crazy Star Wars interface to look at them?
 Wouldn't you rather use git (and friends like tig)?

-    Timemachiner takes the Time Machine history of a single file, and puts its complete history in its own git repository, forging the commit dates to match Time Machine's backup times.
+    Timemachiner figures out where your Time Machine backups are, finds all the previous revisions of your file (the 1st argument), and commits them to a git repository (the 2nd argument), creating the repo if necessary (you probably don't want to use this on an existing repo anyway).
+Timemachiner also forges the commit timestamps to match Time Machine's backup times.

     Example usage:

     % timemachiner /Users/drench/TODO /Users/drench/gitified-TODO

-    Timemachiner figures out where your Time Machine backups are, and will create the git repository if necessary.
-    You probably don't want to use this on an existing repo anyway.
     Timemachiner has its own large, unwritten TODO list of its own.

-    Requires Ruby 1.something, OS X, and Time Machine.
+    Requires OS X, Ruby 1.whatever-ships-with-OS X, Time Machine, and git.

 * ## weedagents